wdelfuego/nova-calendar/README.md

 There's an [Upgrade Guide](https://wdelfuego.github.io/nova-calendar/upgrading.html) for users of v1.x.
 You shouldn't need more than 15 minutes to upgrade.

-# License summary
-Anyone can use and modify this package in any way they want, including commercially, as long as the commercial use is a) creating implemented calendar views and/or b) using the implemented calendar views.
-Basically the only condition is that you can't sublicense the package or embed it in a framework (unless you do so under the AGPLv3 license).
-Usage in Nova is not compatible with the AGPLv3 license.
-More details [below](#license).

 # Support & Documentation